Why should we be more critical?

 You don’t just write books.
 You also tweet, blog, create podcasts – and so on.
 Why?

-“I felt that scientists’ voices weren’t being heard enough in public debate and wanted to contribute something.
-My efforts have been warmly received: people are very keen to hear about popular science in the field of medicine, after all.
-I can also see how bad reporting about research could stop people believing in research at the end of the day.
+“I felt that scientists’ voices weren’t being heard enough in public debate and wanted to contribute.
+My efforts have been warmly received: people are very keen to hear about popular science in the field of medicine.
+It is also possible that bad reporting about research could stop people from believing in science.
 Taking the scientific approach is the most effective tool we have for finding out the truth though.
 That’s why it’s important for us to inform people about new research in a credible way.”